Change

 b.
 Environmental conservation

 Within its manufacturing process, the IHI Group has business offices, subsidiaries, and other entities using substances that could cause adverse effects including pollution of the atmosphere, water, or soil.
 The Group takes the utmost care in managing these substances, and even in the unlikely event of substances leaking outside the Group’s facilities, the Group has measures in place to minimize their spread.
 However, an unanticipated situation could arise, leading to deterioration in the Group’s reputation within society, as well as liability for damages.
-If this risk materializes, the Group’s operating results and financial position could be adversely affected.
+If this risk materializes, the Group's business performance and financial position could be adversely affected.

 c.
 Human rights and diversity

-In order to maintain the IHI Group's business foundation and link it to future growth, the Group respects human rights throughout our business activities (e.g., by establishing a whistleblower contact point as a grievance mechanism for stakeholders in the value chain).
+In order to maintain the IHI Group's business foundation and link it to future growth, the Group respects human rights throughout its business activities (e.g., by establishing a whistleblower contact point as a grievance mechanism for stakeholders in the value chain).
 The Group strives to foster an organizational culture in which individuals with diverse personalities and values can play an active role.
 However, if an event that violates or disrespects human rights occurs in the Group's business activities, the Group may lose social credibility or be liable for suspension of transactions with customers or compensation for damages.
-In addition, a lack of diversity in the decision-making process in management could have a negative impact on the Group's performance and financial position.
+In addition, a lack of diversity in the decision-making process in management could have a negative impact on the Group's business performance and financial position.

 d.
 Control of affiliated companies

 The IHI Group is committed to providing high value to its customers through group management.
 To this end, each company in the Group must not only conduct its business in accordance with the laws and social norms of each country and region but must also promote appropriate group management.
-However, inappropriate responses or independent management decisions by affiliated companies in response to other risks may cause damage or loss of reputation among customers, resulting in adverse effects on our group's business performance and social credibility.
+However, inappropriate responses or independent management decisions by affiliated companies in response to other risks may cause damage or loss of reputation among customers, resulting in adverse effects on its group's business performance and social credibility.

 e.
 Health and safety

 The IHI Group takes all possible measures to manage health and safety at its business offices and construction sites.
-However, in the unlikely event of an unexpected accident, disaster, or other incident, production activities could be impeded, leading to an adverse effect on the Group’s operating results and financial position.
+However, in the unlikely event of an unexpected accident, disaster, or other incident, production activities could be impeded, leading to an adverse effect on the Group's business performance and financial position.
 The Group maintains a range of property and casualty insurance policies, among other measures, but if a major accident or disaster were to occur, the Group may not be able to claim insurance to cover all its losses.

 2. Preparing for changes in the external environment